eklavyasaxena/IBM-Unsupervised-Machine-Learning-Capstone-k-Means-Clustering/Influence-of-NYC-Neighborhood-Venues-on-Crime Rate/README.md

-# Influence of NYC Neighborhood Venues on Crime Rate
+# Exploring the Taste of NYC Neighborhoods

 ## Introduction

-*New York City is the most populous city in the United States, home to the headquarters of the United Nations and an important center for international diplomacy.
-It just might be the most diverse city on the planet, as it is home to over 8.6 million people and over 800 languages.*
+New York City is the most populous city in the United States, home to the headquarters of the United Nations and an important center for international diplomacy.
+It just might be the most diverse city on the planet, as it is home to over 8.6 million people and over 800 languages.

+As quoted in an article - [What Food Tells Us About Culture](https://freelymagazine.com/2017/01/07/what-food-tells-us-about-culture/)
+*"Traditional cuisine is passed down from one generation to the next.
+It also operates as an expression of cultural identity.
+Immigrants bring the food of their countries with them wherever they go and cooking traditional food is a way of preserving their culture when they move to new places."*

-Undoubtedly, **Public Safety** becomes important for an ethnically diverse metropolis.
-The idea of this project is to categorically segment the neighborhoods of New York City into major clusters and examine their respective crime rate.
-A desirable intention is to examine the neighborhood cluster more susceptible or prone to criminal activities.
-Further examination might reveal if the crime rate has any positive relationship with nightlife spots, or any negative relationship with government building, or vice versa.
+Undoubtedly, **Food Diversity** is an important part of an ethnically diverse metropolis.
+The idea of this project is to categorically segment the neighborhoods of New York City into major clusters and examine their cuisines.
+A desirable intention is to examine the neighborhood cluster's food habits and taste.
+Further examination might reveal if food has any relationship with the diversity of a neighborhood.

-This project will help to understand the influence of venues in a neighborhood on the regional criminal activities.
-Exploratory Data Analysis (EDA) will be taken forth with a broad category of venues supplemented by Foursquare API.
-And, upon exploration that can be further narrowed down to the most dominant ones.
-I believe that this revelation or relationship between venues and crime rates will help **New York Police Department (NYPD)** to not only increase surveillance but also to scrutinize the operations and functionalities of crime dominant neighborhood's venues.
+This project will help to understand the diversity of a neighborhood by leveraging venue data from Foursquare’s ‘Places API’ and ‘k-means clustering’ machine learning algorithm.
+Exploratory Data Analysis (EDA) will help to discover further about the culture and diversity of the neighborhood.
+**Stakeholders** would be the one who are interested to use this quantifiable analysis to understand the distribution of different cultures and cuisines over "the most diverse city on the planet - NYC".
+Also, this project can be utilized by a new food vendor who is willing to open his or her restaurant.
+Or by a government authority to examine and study their city's culture diversity better.

 ## Data